AlexisNP/leim-maps/README.md

 * Measure distances between two points
 * Custom client-side markers

+## Documentation
+### Making usable map assets
+Since we're not using earth maps, we need to build one compatible with Leaflet.
+I used Zoomify to generate usable tile data from my SVG maps.
+I don't know if this will fit your use case ; if you use something else, you can contact me !

+> [!IMPORTANT]
+> As of writing this, it appears Zoomify Unlimited Converter (which is what I used) is not available on Linux or for download anymore

 ## Contributing
 I'm not currently accepting pull-requests for this project, but if you have a suggestion, feel free to contact me !